Kenya's main airport battles to reopen after devastating blaze

 “It’s been my main transit route for a while.
 But not any more.
 I can’t see anything happening soon to get this airport up and running normally,” he said.

-Additional reporting by Ben Makori, Duncan Miriri, Kevin Mwanza and James Macharia in Nairobi and Jon Herskovitz in Johannesburg; Writing by Drazen Jorgic and James Macharia; Editing by Sonya Hepinstall
+Additional reporting By Ben Makori, Duncan Miriri and Kevin Mwanza in Nairobi and Jon Herskovitz in Johannesburg; Writing by Drazen Jorgic and James Macharia; Editing by Sonya Hepinstall